All Episodes

 That does.

-Maybe I'm gonna be arrested for that.
+Maybe I'm going to be arrested for that.

-Stand on it, stand on it.
+Stand on it.

 We need our martyrs.

-We definitely arrested George Galloway on terrorism charges.
+They arrested George Galloway on terrorism charges.

 He's very good at what he does.

-I didn't want to put my foot in it, but he's a very capable old, experienced diplomat, isn't he?
+I didn't want to put my foot in it, but he's a very capable, old, experienced diplomat, isn't he?

 Extremely capable.